 Back to That Engine

-After lots of cleanup and prep work, we moved into the van full-time in late 2017.
-After traveling the United States and Canada, we spent some time in California before finally taking the van back to Portland in early 2019.
-We’ve been at an RV park here since, and are planning to stay until we get a house in the area sometime during 2020.
-I’ve always wanted to try living in a van, but am still a bit surprised it’s worked this well for this long.
+After lots of cleanup and prep work,18 we moved into the van full-time in late 2017.
+After traveling the United States and Canada, we spent some time in California before finally taking the van back to Portland in early 2019.19 We stayed at the RV park for about six months, before getting a house in the area in September 2020.
+I’ve always wanted to try living in a van, but am still a bit surprised it worked as well and as long as it did.

 As I’ve already talked about in detail above, I really like being more conscious of my resource usage.
 I think a lot more about my water and electricity use, and garbage production than ever before.
 When your use of a resource has such a direct impact on your daily life, it really helps to put the importance of conservation into perspective.